Country Living vs Urban Living - The Pros & Cons

 The case for rural living

-For many people, the idea of a home in the countryside represents a dream come true, a long-cherished life goal or a reward for many years of hard work.
+For many people, the idea of a home in the countryside represents a dream come true; a long-cherished life goal or a reward for many years of hard work.
 That’s because there are numerous unique benefits to rural life that simply can’t be found in the busy city:

-- Lower upfront costs for a more luxurious home - generally speaking, properties in rural locations can be purchased for a much lower cost than a similar-sized urban property, as high demand for limited space in town and city centres tends to drive prices through the roof.
+Generally speaking, properties in rural locations can be purchased for a much lower cost than a similar-sized urban property, as high demand for limited space in town and city centres tends to drive prices through the roof.
 That means you can purchase a compact home for well below your intended budget range, or use the same amount of money to invest in a much larger home than you’d ever have been able to afford in a busier location.

-- Reduced cost of living - the monetary savings associated with country life don’t end with the initial purchase, however.
+The monetary savings associated with country life don’t end with the initial purchase, however.
 Those accustomed to paying city-centre prices will soon find that their salary stretches a lot further out in the countryside, with amenities, groceries and nights out costing much less - even when shopping with brand-name retail chains - and monthly bills and utilities also becoming considerably cheaper.
 This adds to the appeal of a countryside home as an ideal solution for people who want a better life for less.

-- A sense of local community - since fewer people live in country villages and rural areas, purchasing a home in these locations will give you the opportunity to become part of a tight-knit community with your neighbours and local business owners.
+Since fewer people live in country villages and rural areas, purchasing a home in these locations will give you the opportunity to become part of a tight-knit community with your neighbours and local business owners.
 For those who find city living to be overly crowded and anonymous, this can make a huge difference.

 The case for urban living

-However, for every person craving the peace and homeliness of a countryside property, there’s another who wouldn’t be able to bear missing out on the energy, vibrancy and boundless possibilities that come with living in a thriving urban centre.
+For every person craving the peace and homeliness of a countryside property, there’s another who wouldn’t be able to bear missing out on the energy, vibrancy and boundless possibilities that come with living in a thriving urban centre.
 Here are just a few of them:

-- Better professional opportunities - for career-minded people, city life can often be an absolute essential.
+For career-minded people, city life can often be an absolute essential.
 Leading businesses are usually headquartered in big cities, and in many sectors, the very best roles are only available to those with easy access to major urban centres.
 As such, moving to a city will provide you with a much wider array of career options and better pay prospects.

-- Access to the best amenities - urban living provides you with all the amenities, services and creature comforts you need, both in and out of the home.
+Urban living provides you with all the amenities, services and creature comforts you need, both in and out of the home.
 That means being able to access the fastest broadband speeds and mobile coverage; it also means having the biggest and best-stocked shops, libraries, malls and leisure facilities right on your doorstep, often with 24/7 access.
 Cities also tend to offer better access to medical, dental and police services, so help is always right around the corner when you need it.

 Other factors to consider